topscoder/MoniGoMani/docs/index.md

     </a>
 </p>

+## Introduction

+Isn't that what we all want?
+Our money to go many?
+Well that's what this Freqtrade  Framework & Strategy hopes to do for you "easily", in any market!

 !!! danger "Warning: Pre-release / Experimental"

     It's <b>not recommended</b> to use this strategy <b>live</b> already, due to it still being under heavy development!<br>